fenago/ml-bootcamp/Lab_2.md

-The
-result is an array with predictions for each row of *X*.
-Refer to appendix C for more details about matrix-vector multiplication.

-With
-this matrix formulation, the code for applying linear regression to make predictions becomes very simple.
+With this matrix formulation, the code for applying linear regression to make predictions becomes very simple.
 The translation to NumPy becomes
 straightforward: